 With 100+ categories and sub-categories, there is literally something for everyone.

 In the same way Amazon helps authors and online sellers reach the masses, Udemy provides the same for course creators.

 It’s by far Udemy’s biggest benefit and is what sets them apart from their competitors.
 Of course, it’s not the only benefit of using a platform like Udemy.
 Here are some other core features and benefits:

 - Udemy heavily promotes, advertises, and markets your courses.

-- The ability to create both free and paid courses (and link them to one another).
+- The ability to create both free and paid courses.

 - The chance to create Online Quizzes to better engage students.